Opentrons/Protocols/protocols/2df9f8-pt3/README.md

 ![deck layout](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/2df9f8/Screen+Shot+2021-08-04+at+10.09.08+AM.png)

 ---

 ### Protocol Steps
-1. Mastermix (250ul) added to 96 well plate for all wells containing sample.
-2. Samples (250ul) added to 96 well plate starting from well A3 across the row
+1. Saline is added to each well up to the number of wells psecified up to the number of plates specified starting from slot 4.

 ### Process
 1. Input your protocol parameters above.